RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 <b>omega1</b>:  The minor helix turn per residue.
 This is usually set with a Crick parameters file, but this option overrides whatever value is read in from the file.<br/>
 <b>delta_omega1</b>:  An offset value for <b>omega1</b>.
 This rotates the generated helix about the minor helix axis ("rolling" the helix).<br/>
 <b>z1</b>:  The minor helix rise per residue.
 This is usually set with a Crick parameters file, but this option overrides whatever value is read in from the file.<br/>
 <b>delta_t</b>:  Shifts the registry of the helix.
 (This value is the number of amino acid residues by which the helix should be shifted.)
+Mainchain atoms are shifted along a path shaped like a helix of helices.
+<b>z1_offset</b>:  Shifts the helix along the minor helix axis.
+(The distance is measured in Angstroms).
+Mainchain atoms are shifted along a path shaped like a helix.
+<b>z0_offset</b>:  Shifts the helix along the major helix axis.
+(The distance is measured in Angstroms).
+Mainchain atoms are shifted along a path shaped like a straight line.
 <b>invert</b>:  This reverses the direction of a helix, which makes it easy to generate antiparallel bundles or sheets.<br/>

 In addition, the following options can only be set for the bundle as a whole: